nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API retrieves a `napi_extended_error_info` structure with information about the last error that occured.
+This API retrieves a `napi_extended_error_info` structure with information about the last error that occurred.

 *Note*: Do not rely on the content or format of any of the extended information as it is not subject to SemVer and may change at any time.